ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #auto-link-ui}
 {: ui}

 You can toggle auto link for the metadata service.
 When autolink is enabled, the specified trusted profile is automatically linked to the virtual server instance when the instance is provisioned.
-On instances provisioned with auto link, the trusted profile is available to the instance immediatley at startup.
+On instances provisioned with auto link, the trusted profile is available to the instance immediately at startup.
 When auto link is disabled, the specified trusted profile must be linked to the instance for it to be used by the instance.

 **Toggle auto link when you provision an instance** To toggle auto link when you provision an instance, navigate to the Secure access setting in the Metadata window on the instance provision page.
 Toggle the secure access switch so that it displays `Enabled`.